traciwilliams/fellowship/README.md

 var makeMiddleEarth = function () {
    // create a section tag with an id of `middle-earth`
    // add each land as an `article` tag
-   // inside each `article` tag include an `h1` with the name of the land
+   //inside each `article` tag include an `h1` with the name of the land
    // append `middle-earth` to your document `body`
 };